akash02062005/ORDER-MANAGEMENT-SYSTEM-/README.md

 # 📦 OrderStream — Advanced Full-Stack Order Management System

 OrderStream is a premium, state-of-the-art enterprise-grade Order Management System (OMS) designed to deliver real-time control, advanced security, and seamless payment processing.
-Architected with a resilient **Spring Boot 3** backend and a lightning-fast **React (Vite)** frontend, it integrates multiple payment methods, secure OAuth2 and magic link logins, and instant email services with MongoDB persistence.
+Architected with a resilient **Spring Boot 3** backend and a lightning-fast **React (Vite)** frontend, it integrates  payment method, secure OAuth2 and magic link logins, and instant email services with MongoDB persistence.

 ---